WasmEdge/WasmEdge/docs/c_api_quick_start.md

 # WasmEdge C API Documentation

-[WasmEdge C API](../include/api/wasmedge/wasmedge.h) denotes an interface to access the WasmEdge runtime.
+The [WasmEdge C API](../include/api/wasmedge/wasmedge.h) denotes an interface to embed the WasmEdge runtime into a C program.
 The followings are the guides to working with the C APIs of WasmEdge.
-For the details of the WasmEdge C API, please refer to the [fully documentation](c_api.md).
+For the details of the WasmEdge C API, please refer to the [full documentation](c_api.md).

 ## Quick Start Guide for the WasmEdge runner